About This Course

 - Audience engagement, fundraising, marketing and PR

-- Research and development in cultural policy (working in national/international government funding agencies and other cultural agencies)
+- Working in national/international government funding agencies and other cultural agencies)

 - Creative project management in the corporate and creative industries